 “That’s what this settlement symbolizes.
 You can’t play cloak and dagger with the evidence.
 The duty of the prosecution is to do justice.
 It’s not to win.
 It’s not to get convictions.
 You have to engage in the pursuit of justice.”

 The Los Angeles District Attorney’s office, Kaye said, “didn’t do that in this case.”

-The DA’s office had no comment on the settlement, nor did the LASD.
-We tried to reach Judge Stennis through his attorney, but she did not return our call.
+The DA’s office had no comment on the settlement or the case, nor did the LASD.
+We tried to reach Judge Stennis through his attorney, but the attorney did not return our calls.

 In his emails, Kevin Stennis repeatedly typed U Visa as “uvisa.”
 We put the correct spelling in brackets for purposes of readability, as was the case with some other typos in the Stennis/Flores email exchange.
 Yet all editorial changes are noted.